swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Now enter the following command:

-    cd /home/swc/boot-camps/shell
+    cd /HOMEDIRECTORY/boot-camps/shell

 This jumps to `shell`.
-Now go back to the home directory.
+Now go back to the home directory using 'cd'.
 We saw earlier that the command:

     cd boot-camps/shell